Jodu555/YouTube-ChatBot/README.md

 * [x] Start Implementing commands system
 * [x] Edit the message object and reduce to the only things needed
 * [x] Add System to track the users Watchtime
+* [ ] Connect to the streamlabs socket api to announce follows etc.
 * [ ] Change the watchtime return to sec min hur day
 * [ ] Implement moderation systems
 * [ ] Implement ban systems